-The main insects fed to leopard geckos are:
+The most popular insects fed to leopard geckos are:

 - Dubia roaches